 IF YOU'VE COME HERE FROM ONE OF MY STORIES:

-PLEASE DO READ/I RECOMMEND: Nightfall ("How to Train Your Dragon" canon-divergent novel) is my baby, the sequel Stormfall is finished and ready to read, and the accompanying short stories are scattershot but ongoing.
+I RECOMMEND: Nightfall ("How to Train Your Dragon" canon-divergent novel) is my baby, the sequel Stormfall is finished and ready to read, and the accompanying short stories are scattershot but ongoing.
 "Mirage" is a thing that's ongoing but appeals mostly to a very specific subset.
 Also approved: Strange New Worlds ("Supernatural" sci-fi AU novel); Paint the Town Red ("Castle" and "Buffy the Vampire Slayer" crossover); Fortunes and War ("Doctor Who" classic/new series fusion oneshot); One Hundred Things and One Hundred More Things (paired "Doctor Who" lists); Kaleidoscope (character study/drabble collection for Missy from "Doctor Who").

 |Community:||Memory Alpha: Masterpiece Archive|